 The below is a discussion forum post I completed in my undergraduate studies.
-The issue of typology is found all through the Bible.
-One example is Ruth who has a kinsman redeemer, a typology of Christ the ultimate redeemer.
+We find typology throughout the Bible.
+One example is Ruth, who has a kinsman redeemer, a typology of Christ, the ultimate redeemer.
 The post below discusses King David as a typology of the coming Christ.

 David as a Christ Typology

-One of the types or typologies for Christ is seen in King David.
+We see one type or typologies for Christ in King David.
 David provides a preview of some characteristics of the coming Christ.
 The Church father Luther saw a prediction of Christ in 2 Samuel 23 where “the one who rules justly over men is not David but Christ.”
 Calvin also called to attention the parallels of historical figures, particularly David to Christ, “for what is David but a type of Christ?”
 The promises that God made to David also form the repetitious symbolism necessary for typology.

 We find additional parallel attributes in David and Christ, symbolic of David’s type, as further clarifications.
 Some examples include; “The kingship of David recalls the rule or dominion that God gave to Adam in Eden,” both David and Jesus are Kings, Shepherds, born in Bethlehem and conquering God’s enemies of his people(1 Sam 17:50-51, Col 2:15 ESV).
-David serves as perhaps the best example of the coming type of Christ, but the typology is also observed in other persons in biblical history, such as Boaz or Joshua.
+David serves as perhaps the best example of the coming type of Christ, but we also observed the typology in other persons in biblical history, such as Boaz or Joshua.

 See also: The Bible’s Answer to Loss and Trauma